KevSlashNull/KevSlashNull/README.md

 ## What I do

-- [SiegeGG][siegegg]: the HLTV for Rainbow Six Esport with coverage and statistics
+- [SiegeGG][siegegg]: the HLTV for Rainbow Six Esports with coverage and statistics
 - [gitlab-feature][gl-feature]: GitLab feature flags in Laravel
 - [dockerfile-yml][dockerfile-yml]: Use YAML to build a valid `Dockerfile`